15-20 July 2024

 The Summer School

 The six-day Summer School offers participants an outstanding learning environment with an international faculty of renowned scholars in their respective fields.
-The intensive interdisciplinary program is composed of five thematic modules and a range of pedagogical formats including keynote lectures and panel discussions, interactive workshop sessions, and group sessions, in which participants can closely discuss their own research interests and projects with their peers and faculty members, as well as a Academia-meets-Activism event.
+The intensive interdisciplinary program is composed of five thematic modules and a range of pedagogical formats including keynote lectures and panel discussions, interactive workshop sessions as well as an Academia-meets-Activism event.
+It also includes group sessions which give participants the opportunity to present and closely discuss their own research interests and projects in a supportive environment and receive feedback from their peers and faculty members.
 The program aims to enhance the participants’ critical engagement with a variety of cutting-edge approaches and fostering lasting collaborative international exchange among students and scholars from the Global South and North.

 The course invites applications from MA students, PhD candidates, and Postdocs from Linguistics, Anthropology, Sociology, Political Science, Geography, Law, and Philosophy, and related fields of study.
-Applications from advanced undergraduate students who have adequate prior study or engagement experience on the subject and make a compelling case in their application/statement of interest will also be considered.
-We offer the following SUN financial packages: Fee Paying, Tuition Waiver, Partial Scholarship, Full Scholarship
+Applications from advanced undergraduate students will also be considered if they have adequate experience in the subject area, and can make a compelling case in their application.

 Faculty Members

-Mukulika Banerjee is Professor of Anthropology at the London School of Economics and Political Science
+Mukulika Banerjee, Professor of Anthropology at the London School of Economics and Political Science

-Zsolt Enyedi is Professor at the Democracy Institute at CEU, Budapest
+Zsolt Enyedi, Professor at the Democracy Institute at CEU, Budapest

-Ulrike Flader is Senior Researcher in the RG Soft Authoritarianisms at the University of Bremen and Lecturer at the Department of Anthropology and Cultural Research
+Ulrike Flader, Senior Researcher in the RG Soft Authoritarianisms at the University of Bremen and Lecturer at the Department of Anthropology and Cultural Research

-Lipin Ram is Postdoc Researcher in the RG Soft Authoritarianisms at the University of Bremen
+Nurhak Polat, Associated Fellow of the RG Soft Authoritarianisms and Senior Researcher at the University of Bremen

-Hagen Steinhauer is Doctoral Researcher at the RG Soft Authoritarianisms at the University of Bremen
+Lipin Ram, Postdoc Researcher in the RG Soft Authoritarianisms at the University of Bremen

-Nurhak Polat is an Associated Fellow of the RG Soft Authoritarianisms and Senior Researcher at the University of Bremen
+Hagen Steinhauer, Doctoral Researcher at the RG Soft Authoritarianisms at the University of Bremen

 The Organizers